Full 10-Day Northern Lights Self-Drive Tour of the Ring Road of Iceland

 If you add the Blue Lagoon to the first day of your tour, our travel consultants will arrange it according to your flight times.
 If there's no time to visit on the first day, don't worry — chat with your travel agent to organize the right time.

 The drive from Keflavik to downtown Reykjavik is about 30 miles (just under 50 kilometers), so you can arrive in Iceland's capital quickly after landing if you prefer.
-There's plenty to keep you busy for the first day, so check into your accommodation and explore the city on foot.

-Don't miss visits to the iconic Hallgrimskirkja church, one of the tallest buildings in Iceland.
+Otherwise, don't miss visits to the iconic Hallgrimskirkja church, one of the tallest buildings in Iceland.
 The Perlan Museum offers sweeping city views, and the Harpa Concert Hall has a beautiful setting on the edge of the Old Harbor.

 Spend the evening enjoying a meal at one of Reykjavik's world-class restaurants, then return to your accommodation in the city center for a good night's sleep.